 This type of support is available for a child who has specific gaps in their understanding of a subject/area of learning and those who have been identified as requiring SEN Support.

 Education, Health and Care Plans

 From September 2014, 'Statements' were replaced by 'Education, Health and Care Plans'.
 This document will continue to outline a pupil's special educational need and the support that the school needs to put in place to help them, but it's a much more child friendly document, based around the pupil and their family.
-Over a 2-3 year period, most current 'Statements' will be replaced by an 'EHCP' at a child's annual review.

 Only children with the most complex and significant special educational needs will be considered for an Education, Health and Care Plan (EHCP).
 If you think your child needs a EHCP you will need to discuss your concerns with the school Special Educational Needs Co-ordinator (SENCO), who will advise you about whether your child needs an Education, Health and Care Plan and only once the school has exhausted its provision and outside agency support, will this be considered.
 These discussions are normally held at a review meeting with outside agencies.